 Women Build Nevada, a program of the Northern Nevada Apprenticeship Coordinators Association, seeks to create opportunities for women who are interested in skilled construction trades to talk with women who already have built careers in the field.

 About 260 women are working as apprentices in union-sponsored programs statewide in Nevada, and a majority of them are apprentices in union programs.
-Among them is Nicole Perez, president of Women Build Nevada, who works as an apprentice with the International Brotherhood of Electrical Workers Local 401 in Reno and Sparks.
+Among them is Nicole Perez, president of Women Build Nevada, who works as a journeyman with the International Brotherhood of Electrical Workers Local 401 in Reno and Sparks.
 (She’s also one of the two women pictured on the billboard, along with IBEW member Michelle Abel.)